jakubcerveny/gilbert/README.md

 ### Odd Sizes

-In 2D, if the larger dimension is odd and the smaller is even, a single diagonal step needs to be inserted:
+In 2D, if the larger dimension is odd and the smaller is even, a single diagonal step cannot be avoided:

 ![](https://raw.githubusercontent.com/jakubcerveny/gilbert/master/img/15x12.png)

-In 3D this is much worse, so odd dimensions should be avoided altogether (7x6x4):
+In 3D this is much worse, so odd dimensions should not be used (7x6x4):

 ![](https://raw.githubusercontent.com/jakubcerveny/gilbert/master/img/7x6x4.png)